Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:13 Restart IIS</h3>

-- Inside of IIS click, osticket-vm on the top left, under connections
+- Inside of IIS, click on osticket-vm on the top left, under connections
 - Right click on osticket-vm and stop it, then start it back up after a second to restart the web server

 ![image](https://github.com/user-attachments/assets/e1942b65-2df6-47d7-88a5-57d0509e3b4c)